AinTunez/comic-yaml/README.md

 # Comic Script Preview

-A VS Code extension for previewing YAML comic scripts as formatted markdown.
+Transform your YAML comic scripts into beautifully formatted, professional previews directly in VS Code.
+Perfect for comic writers, graphic novel authors, and anyone working with sequential art narratives.

 ## Features

-- **Live Preview**: Open a side-by-side preview of your YAML comic script files
+- 📖 **Live Preview**: Open a side-by-side preview of your YAML comic script files
-- **Auto-Update**: Preview automatically updates as you edit the YAML content
+- 🔄 **Auto-Update**: Preview automatically updates as you edit the YAML content
+- 🎨 **Professional Formatting**: Clean, readable layout optimized for comic scripts
+- 🖨️ **Print & Export**: Save your scripts as PDF with one click
-- **Comic Script Format**: Supports the structured comic script format with chapters, pages, panels, and dialogue
+- 📝 **Structured Format**: Full support for chapters, pages, panels, dialogue, and narrative elements
+- ⚡ **Smart Error Recovery**: Maintains last valid preview even with syntax errors
-- **VS Code Integration**: Works seamlessly with VS Code's editor and theme system
+- 🎯 **VS Code Integration**: Works seamlessly with VS Code's editor and theme system

 ## Usage